zeisys/precedents.org_data_collection/README.md

 ---

-## 2L (Column L) First Party Full Name
+## 2L (Column L) - First Party Full Name

 **Definition:**
 Full name of the first party.
-If only initials are present, remove periods (full stops) between letters, without abbreviations like "& Ors."
+If initials are present, remove periods (full stops) between letters, without abbreviations like "& Ors."
 Replace it with "and others."

 **Examples of Allowed Entries:**
 - `Ramesh Kumar Sharma`